 Remote work: Studies and findings

-A wealth of data emerged in the weeks after stay-at-home orders; while some findings followed expected trendlines, others were surprising.
+A wealth of data emerged in the weeks after stay-at-home orders; while some findings followed expected trends, others were surprising.
 While nearly everyone agrees that the coronavirus will dramatically reshape the way we work and how we feel about the physical workplace, there are different perspectives on what exactly those changes will be.

 According to a study conducted by Global Workplace Analytics, featuring data from over 3,000 respondents: